Pontificia Universidade Catolica

 Portuguese Literature and Linguistics, Economics, Political Science, International Relations, Sociology, History, Geography, Education, Social Communication, Psychology, Philosophy, and Theology.

-All students must attend the non-for-credit language one-month pre-session course offered at PUC.
-Students who after the intensive course place on Portuguese Levels I, II, III (90 hours and 6 credits) should take during the semester this language course plus three regular university courses (4 credits each) for a total of 18 credits.
+All students must attend the non-for-credit one-month language pre-session course offered at PUC.
+After the intensive course, students who place in Portuguese Levels I, II, III (90 hours and 6 credits) should take this language course during the semester in addition to three regular university courses (4 credits each) for a total of 18 credits.
 Students who place in Levels IV and V (60 hours and 4 credits) take this language course plus four regular university courses (4 credits each) for a total of 20 credits.
 Participants may take a two-credit course, only if they pair it with another of the same subject for a total of 4 credits.
 No more than two 2-credit courses will be accepted.
-Year students do not need to attend the pre-session for their second semester.
-Students who successfully complete this courseload will obtain 15 credits and 5 courses per semesters at Georgetown.
+Year-long students do not need to attend the pre-session language course for their second semester.
+Students who successfully complete this courseload will obtain 15 credits and 5 courses per semester at Georgetown.